Skip to main content

 • Guidance on full-time employee determination

-How is TRI Reporting Related to Tier II Reporting?
+TRI Reporting and EPCRA Tier II Reporting

 TRI reporting is required under Section 313 of the Emergency Planning and Community Right-to-Know Act (EPCRA).
 Tier II reporting is required under Section 312 of EPCRA.
 TRI reporting requirements are separate and distinct from Tier II reporting requirements.
 Submitting TRI reporting forms does not fulfill a facility's Tier II reporting requirements, or vice versa.
 For more about what EPCRA requires, see the EPCRA factsheet or quick guide.